7 Best Waterproof Walking Shoes in 2024

 What makes it the best?

-Of all the waterproof walking shoes that we took to our walks and in our lab, the one that offered unmatched comfort is the Nike Pegasus Trail 4 GTX.
-Built for the outdoors, we found the Peg thrives in diverse settings while keeping our feet spoiled with a plush and bouncy midsole.
+Of all the waterproof walking shoes we took to our walks and put through lab tests, the Nike Pegasus 41 GTX offered unmatched comfort.
+Built for the outdoors with its grip and weatherproof upper, we found the Peg thrives in wet conditions while keeping our feet spoiled with a plush and bouncy midsole.

-Bringing our feet into a homey space is the React foam that impressively blends energy return with a cloud-like sensation.
-Our calliper shows a generous 37.7/24.9 mm stack for impact protection, made of a soft 18.6 HA composition, as confirmed by our durometer.
-This superior combination lets us walk longer distances effortlessly.
+The cushioning brings our feet home as it impressively blends energy return with a cloud-like sensation.
+Our calliper shows a generous 36.4 mm heel stack for impact protection, made of a soft 19.5 HA composition, as confirmed by our durometer.
+Plus, we found Air Zoom units in the heel and forefoot for enhanced comfort and bounce, allowing us to walk longer distances effortlessly.

-Our feet remained dry even when liquid was poured over the upper, thanks to the Gore-Tex membrane and TPU layers for added protection and durability.
-With its low breathability score (2/5), there's no need to fear a little rain.
+Our feet remained dry even when liquid was poured over the upper thanks to the Gore-Tex membrane.
+Under our microscope, we saw a tightly woven material, which made us expect its 1/5 breathability score in our smoke test.
+Truly, there's no need to fear a little rain especially since the fully gusseted tongue completes the waterproofing solution.

 Pros